 • Private office space is available for consultations with either reference librarians or the Rutgers Office of Disability Services.

 This space occupies a room with high ceilings that stretch the full depth of the Alexander Library.
-Oversize windows line three sides of the room, moveable partitions that allow students to make semi-private meeting areas are located in nearly any part of the space, Wi-Fi printing is available from any part of the facility, and mobile whiteboards and video monitors are in all meeting rooms, which provide a high-tech way to share ideas.
+Oversize windows line three sides of the room, moveable partitions that allow students to make semi-private meeting areas are located in nearly any part of the space, Wi-Fi printing works from any part of the facility, and mobile whiteboards and video monitors are in all meeting rooms, which provide a high-tech and efficient way to share ideas.

-Another design emphasis was combining cutting-edge technology with ease-of-use, and the one-button studios are a good illustration of the principle.
+Another design emphasis was combining expert, cutting-edge technology with ease-of-use, and the one-button studios are a good illustration of the principle.
 They let users record high-quality presentations without worrying about the intricacies of setting up audio or lighting.
-Users literally press a single button, give a presentation, and receive an electronic copy that’s perfectly lit and recorded.
+Users literally press a single button, give a presentation, and receive an electronic copy that’s perfectly lit and recorded each time.

 The Digital Learning Center is the product of a vast, collaborate effort among Rutgers University Libraries, the Office of Information Technology, the Office of Disability Services, Rutgers Institutional Planning and Operations, and the New Brunswick Chancellor’s Office.